simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

-This dirctory contains a set of Visual Studio 2008 build projects for the current simh code base.
+This directory contains a set of Visual Studio 2008 build projects for the current simh code base.
 When used (with Visual Studio Express 2008 or or a later Visual Studio version) it populates a directory tree under the BIN directory of the Simh distribution for temporary build files and